MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Interaction-Awareness Analysis in Video DiTs

 \subsection{Semantic Propagation}

-Semantic propagation asks whether previously grounded bindings \emph{remain spatially coherent} over time.
-Specifically, the attention originating from a subject, or object region in the first frame should concentrate on the same instance over time, and the interaction region should remain clustered without drift or duplication.
-To this end, we study $\mathbf{A}^\mathrm{v2v}$, which maps each video token to all others, and we reuse mask tracks $M_k$ (Sec.~\ref{sec:dataset}).
-For the subject/object IDs $k_\mathrm{sub}, k_\mathrm{obj}$, we take first-frame masks $M_{\mathrm{sub}}^{0}, M_{\mathrm{obj}}^0$, downsample them to the latent grid $H\times W$ and denote the resulting binary masks as $m_{\mathrm{sub}}^0, m_\mathrm{obj}^0\in \{0,1\}^{H\times W}$ (we drop the frame superscript hereafter).
+Semantic propagation asks whether properly grounded bindings \emph{remain spatially coherent} over time.
+Specifically, the attention originating form a subject, or object region in the first frame should concentrate on the same instance over time, and the interaction region should remain clustered without drift or duplication.
+To this end, we study $\mathbf{A}^\mathrm{v2v}$, which maps each video token to all others and reuse mask tracks $M_k$ (Sec.~\ref{sec:dataset}).
+For subject/object IDs $k_\mathrm{sub}, k_\mathrm{obj}$, we take first-frame masks $M_{\mathrm{sub}}^{0}, M_{\mathrm{obj}}^0$, downsample to latent grid $H\times W$ and denote the resulting masks as $m_{\mathrm{sub}}^0, m_\mathrm{obj}^0\in \{0,1\}^{H\times W}$ (we drop the frame superscript hereafter).
 The query sets are the latent locations where masks are one:

 For any $q \in Q_e \ (e\in \{ \mathrm{sub, obj, verb}\})$, let $\mathbf{A}^\mathrm{v2v}(q) \in \mathbb{R}^{F\times H\times W}$ be the attention from $q$ to all spatiotemporal tokens.
 The propagation map is :